Y45hK1r0l4/AI-Resume-Analyzer/README.md

 This project was built by following and learning from the excellent tutorial by **JavaScript Mastery**:

 🎥 https://www.youtube.com/watch?v=iYOz165wGkQ&t=8874s

-## 📄 License

-This project is intended for educational and portfolio purposes.

-Feel free to fork the repository and enhance it further!

 ## 👨‍💻 Author